 This course consists of two classroom/pool session (mostly pool).

 All classroom and pool training take place right here at Harry’s Dive Shop.
 We are among the few dive centers in the country with our own indoor, heated swimming pool.
 This 16-foot-deep pool was designed specifically for diver training.
 It provides unbeatable convenience and enjoyment.

 Courses generally take either a Monday and a Wednesday evening, or a Wednesday and a Monday evening.
-Upcoming starting dates include:
+Contact use for upcoming dates.